 - Bartending.
 Whether it’s a college friend or cousin, you likely know someone you can trust to serve drinks responsibly.
 Offer to pay them an hourly rate, trade for services you can provide later, or let them keep some leftover alcohol (if such an arrangement is legal in your area).
 At our wedding, we tapped the son of my wife’s family friend, who had hospitality experience, to serve as the bartender and paid him a discounted hourly rate.

 - Photography.
 You may have artsy friends or friends who are actually professional photographers who can take on this role.
 If so, offer to compensate them at an agreed-upon rate – hopefully less than market rate – and make it clear that they don’t have to get you a wedding present.
 We worked with a very talented local photographer who was friends with my wife from elementary school, and secured a small discount in the process.
+For more details on reducing your wedding media costs, check out our post on how to get cheap professional wedding photographers and videographers.

 - Transportation.
 If your ceremony and reception aren’t in the same location, you don’t have to pay for a fancy party bus or limo.
 Chartered transportation services for a medium-sized wedding can range from $1,000 to more than $3,000, depending on trip frequency and the number and type of vehicles used.
 To avoid this hefty line item, reduce your costs by relying on designated drivers or transport specialists among your friends.
 Several months before the event, put out a call for designated drivers within your group of invitees, and make sure they don’t indulge at the wedding.
 Offer to compensate them – an hourly rate or free hotel room, for example.
 Better yet, see if any of your guests own larger vehicles, such as vans or buses.
 If so, offer to pay them – both for use and associated costs such as gas and hired drivers.
 Alternatively, if you’re in a city with robust public transit, encourage your guests to take the tram or subway from the ceremony to the reception.
-They won’t mind spending $2 or $3 a piece to do so, and there’s nothing quite like taking over a train car with your fellow revelers.
+They won’t mind spending $2 or $3 apiece to do so, and there’s nothing quite like taking over a train car with your fellow revelers.
 This way, you can get just a single limo or bus for your wedding party, and possibly arrange a few taxis for older guests.

 - Decoration and Setup.
 See if you can borrow potted plants from friends in lieu of paying for expensive floral arrangements.
 Tap family members to make simple decorations, such as table runners and streamers, and to set up your ceremony and reception sites.
 My wife’s mother made simple but elegant table runners from wholesale fabric, saving us both material and labor expenses.
+At my friend’s Tucson wedding, nearly every member of the wedding party contributed several hours over the course of two days to set up lights, level gravel, set out furniture, and complete the slew of additional tasks needed to get the backyard looking pretty.

 - Officiating.
 If any of your friends or family members are licensed to perform marriages, ask them to officiate the ceremony.
 Since this is a somewhat hefty responsibility, it’s a great opportunity to trade your services for theirs.
 However, you can also offer to pay them a fee or cover their lodging.
 Even if you don’t know a clergyperson, a gifted orator among your friends could easily get a minister’s certificate online, a process that can take just a few hours (they may need to complete a course and take an exam).
 The cost is nominal – for example, $10 on the Universal Life Church website – which you should cover, of course.
 In our case, we asked one of my wife’s close friends from high school – an ordained minister – to officiate the ceremony.
 He did so for free, though we made it clear that he didn’t have to get us a present.

 - Cleanup.
 On the day after the wedding, tap friends or family members – perhaps the same people who assisted with setup – to help clean the venue.
 Members of our bridal party each pitched in about an hour of their time and the place looked great by mid-morning.
+In Tucson, I helped direct cleanup efforts and learned that takedown is a fair bit easier than setup.

 - Random Tasks.
 Delegate some smaller tasks that tend to fall through the cracks at a wedding, such as guarding the door to the bridal dressing suite and telling guests where to go when they first arrive at the reception area.
 You can compensate this help by offering to pay for drinks – if you don’t have an open bar – or providing extra wedding favors.
 In our case, the people who directed traffic and tended our modest bonfire were willing to do so for free.